Men’s Health in Chula Vista: Obesity, Diabetes & Heart Disease

 Causes of Obesity in Men

-High-calorie diets with processed foods
+High-calorie diets and processed foods

-Hormonal changes (low testosterone can increase fat storage)
+Hormonal changes (low testosterone increases fat storage)

-Stress and poor sleep patterns
+Chronic stress and poor sleep

 Health Risks of Obesity

-Linked with erectile dysfunction and reduced fertility
+Linked to erectile dysfunction and fertility issues

 Diabetes in Men: Silent but Dangerous

-Early Warning Signs in Men
+Early Warning Signs

 Increased thirst and frequent urination